Passion Braids: Everything You Need to Know About Knotless Butterfly Braids

 2. Spray Some Hair Shine

-Step 1: Oil Your Scalp
+1. Oil Your Scalp

-Step 2: Moisturize Your Hair
+2. Moisturize Your Hair

-Step 3: Wash Your Hair
+3. Wash Your Hair

-Step 4: Use a Satin Scarf
+4. Use a Satin Scarf or Bonnet

-As a result, your natural hair of its moisture as you toss and turn in your sleep.
-This can lead to dryness which is not a good state for your natural hair to be in.
-However, a satin or silk scarf/bonnet will help your hair retain moisture.
+As a result, your natural hair can lose moisture as you toss and turn in your sleep.
+This can lead to dryness, which is not good for your hair.
+However, a satin or silk scarf/bonnet can help your hair retain moisture.

 How to Do Passion Braids

-There are 2 ways to do this.
+There are two ways to do passion braids: